PracticalSoftwareEngineeringWorkshop/workshop/README.md

 ## Architectural Diagram of the Money Transfer App built in this workshop
 ![Money Transfer App Architectural Diagram](Money_Transfer_App_Architectural_Diagram.png)

-## Minimum Requirement
+## Minimum Requirements
 In order to attend the workshop, the trainees should be familiar with
 - Software Development Lifecycle,
-- Java programming lanaguage,
+- Java programming language,
-- Javascript programming lanaguage,
+- Javascript programming language,
 - SQL database scripting,
 - Mobile application development using any framework.